Motorcycle Accident Attorneys serving all of Sonoma County

 While minor motorcycle accidents may be covered by either driver’s insurance, there are many times where the insurance caps are not enough.
 In this case, you would need to work with an experienced Santa Rosa injury lawyer to file a personal injury claim in order to recover damages.

 Many motorcycle accidents are due to the car drivers’ negligence.
 Personal injury cases require proof that the defendant acted negligently, which caused injury.
-Negligence is comprised of several separate considerations:
+Negligence is comprised of several separate considerations, including:

 - The defendant had a legal duty to exercise reasonable care.
 Motorists are expected to follow the rules of the road and be aware of other drivers, motorcyclists, bicyclists, and pedestrians.